-Measuring the Global Spin Alignment of Vector Mesons in Heavy Ion Collisions by STAR.
+Measuring the Global Spin Alignment of φ meson in Heavy Ion Collisions by STAR

 C.W.
-Robertson1

-(for the STAR Collaboration)
+Robertson1 (for the STAR Collaboration)

-1Department of Physics and Astronomy, Purdue University, West Lafayette, IN 47907, USA (Dated: May 5, 2023)
+1Department of Physics and Astronomy, Purdue University, West Lafayette, IN 47907, USA (Dated: May 30, 2024)

-In non-central Heavy-Ion collisions, a large orbital angular momentum is produced.
+In non-central heavy-ion collisions, a large orbital angular momentum is produced.
 A part of the orbital angular momentum can polarize the quarks and anti-quarks, hence the vector mesons, inside the medium.
-Recently, STAR measured the global spin alignment of $\phi(1020)$ mesons in Au+Au collisions from the first phase of the RHIC Beam Energy Scan I (BES I) program [1].

-The global spin alignment, quantified by the 00^{th} coefficient of the spin density matrix ρ{00} , is measured by a fit to the acceptance and efficiency corrected φ meson yield versus polar angle (θ^) between the daughter kaon in the parent's rest frame and the orbital angular momentum direction.

-In this poster, we present an alternative approach to extract ρ{00} by utilizing the $\langle \cos^2 \theta^ \rangle$ as a function of pair-invariant mass instead of analyzing the φ meson yields in $\cos \theta^$ bins.
-The acceptance and efficiency effects are taken into account by using the combinatorial background.
-This method only uses the signal to background ratio and is insensitive to few percent variations in the yield vs. θ^ .
-We report preliminary results from this method and compare with previous measurements by STAR.
+Recently, STAR measured the global spin alignment of $\phi(1020)$ and $K^(892)$ mesons in Au+Au collisions from the RHIC Beam Energy Scan I (BES I) program [1].
+The global spin alignment, quantified by the 00^{th} coefficient of the spin density matrix, ρ{00} , is measured by a fit to the acceptance and efficiency corrected φ meson yield versus polar angle (θ^) between the daughter kaon in the parent's rest frame and the orbital angular momentum direction.
+In this talk, we present an alternative approach to extract ρ{00} by utilizing the $\langle \cos^2 \theta^ \rangle$ as a function of pair-invariant mass instead of analyzing the φ meson yields in $\cos \theta^$ bins.
+We use a data-driven method to correct for acceptance and efficiency.
+We report new analysis from this method.